mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 comments.
 (If our language didn't have block comments, we could pass `empty` from `Control.Applicative` as the third argument of `space`.)

-Next, we will use a strategy where whitespace will be consumed *after* every lexeme automatically, but not before it.
-Let's define a wrapper to achieve
+Next, we will follow the strategy where whitespace will be consumed *after* every lexeme automatically, but not before it.
+Let's define a wrapper to achieve this:
-this:

 ```haskell
 lexeme :: Parser a -> Parser a